lteixeira93/ESP8266-tiny-computer/README.md

 - This project explore almost all of the features of NodeMCU - ESP8266 platform, this way becoming a tiny computer
 - After code is loaded, NodeMCU will initialize all peripherals (I2C and SPI)
 - NodeMCU will try to connect to a previous saved network, if not successfull it will enable an access point with name ESP_AP so you can connect and scan networks through a graphical mode
-- After successfully connected to a network it will connect to mqtt broker (Adafruit IO) in order to send sensor data to a cloud dashboard
+- After successfully connected to a network it will update RTC clock using NTP over the internet and after  this, connect to mqtt broker (Adafruit IO) to send sensor data to a cloud dashboard
 - Everyday at a specific time, using RTC, NodeMCU will send DHT11 sensor data (Humidity and Temperature to the cloud and also save data locally in SD card in .csv format)
 - For each step, it will show informations on OLED display